 \end{lemma} \begin{proof} We may assume that $X$ is reduced.
 By \cref{prop:corr}, it suffices to prove the corresponding result on $Y$, in which case, this is \cite[Corollary~3.16]{DDNL18mono}. \end{proof}

 \begin{proposition} Let $\varphi,\psi,\gamma\in \mathcal{E}(X,\theta;[\phi])$.
 Assume that $\varphi\leq \psi\leq \gamma$.
 Then

-\end{proposition} \begin{remark} Note that our measure $\theta_{\psi}^n$ does not charge any pluripolar set, as this is true on a resolution.
+\end{proposition} \begin{remark} Note that our measure $\theta_{\psi}^n$ does not charge any pluripolar set.
 The function $\gamma-\psi$ is well-defined outside a pluripolar set, so the integral $\int_X (\gamma-\psi)^p\,\theta_{\psi}^n$ makes sense.
-We will omit this kind of arguments from now on. \end{remark} \begin{proof} We may assume that $X$ is a Kähler manifold.
+We will omit this kind of argument from now on. \end{remark} \begin{proof} We may assume that $X$ is a Kähler manifold.

 Let $S=\varphi^{-1}(-\infty)$.
 Observe that for any $t\geq 0$,

 So

 \end{proof} \begin{remark} \cref{prop:fundam} is a direct generalization of the fundamental inequality of Guedj--Zeriahi (\cite[Lemma~2.3]{GZ07}).
 See also \cite[Lemma~2.4]{DDNL19log}.
 The same proof applies to a general weight function in $\mathcal{W}^+_M$ (See~\cite{Dar15} for the precise definition). \end{remark}